0x16000/msfetch/README.md

 # msfetch
-a rust based neofetch clone for mac
+a rust based neofetch clone

 ## To run
 ```